Nishchal05/Ecommerceweb/README.md

 Environment Variables
 NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME: Your Cloudinary cloud name (required for image uploading).

-CLOUDINARY_API_KEY: Your Cloudinary API key.

-CLOUDINARY_API_SECRET: Your Cloudinary API secret.

-DATABASE_URL: The connection string for your PostgreSQL database (use Supabase if you prefer a managed service).
+DATABASE_URL: The connection string for your PostgreSQL database